-Market studies must establish the housing needs of low-income individuals in the area to be served by a project and evidence the housing needs of Targeted Households, Large Families, Tenants with Children, Special Needs Households (if project serves Special Needs Households) in the Market Area and the unmet needs of such individuals and families following the construction and/or development of the Project.
+Market studies must establish the housing needs of low-income individuals in the area to be served by a project and evidence the housing needs of targeted households, large families, tenants with children, special needs households (if applicable to the project) and the unmet needs of such individuals and families following the construction and/or development of the Project.

-Except as permitted by Section 42(g)(9) of the Code, projects may not give preferences to potential tenants based upon 1) residing in the jurisdiction of a particular government, 2) having a particular disability or 3) being a part of a specific occupational group.
+Except as permitted by Section 42(g)(9) of the Code, projects may not give preferences to potential tenants based upon: 1) residing in the jurisdiction of a particular government, 2) having a particular disability or 3) being a part of a specific occupational group.